blold/help-center/docs/6_privacy-policy.md

 ## Access and correction

 You have a right to access your personal information, subject to some exceptions allowed by law.
 If you wish to access your personal information, you should contact us via the Nauticus Support page.
-We reserve the right to charge a fee for searching for and providing access to your information.

 ## Destruction